stephenxxxx/sllog/user/blogs/rain/index.md

 Most of these people are just liars, thieves, and just are terrible people.
 I always thought they would do some kind of turn around move and everything would be cool.
 It turns out, they are just murderers.

+# Recovery

+I was hit with a terrible virus or something bad.
+This coronavirus stuff was just part of it.
+The bird flu, the swine flu, all that crap was around the same time I had some type of virus as well.
+I'm not saying I had those, but I'm not saying I didn't.
+I am not sure.
+I'm finally feeling better, recovering.
+There was something wrong with my ears.
+Someone did something to me and that's just now getting better.
+I'm taking a lot of Epsom salt baths.
+So I'm just now getting better I really hadn't been well enough to do all the things I'm now able to do.
+I tried, I had my moments but always fell back ill.

+It was in the food for sure, especially the niche things that I bought they were tracking me or something.
+Yes, they do that kind of stuff.
+The supermarket is one the most heavily surveiled places in America, second only to wall street.
+It's no stretch to be tailed, followed, and tracked.
+We were well aware they were doing it, just unaware of how they actually did it.

+They're discovering it's in the flavoring agents, the flavanoids, the spices, all that.
+It's in the ingredients, every chance they get.
+We are just now becoming aware of all this stuff and they are fighting to clean the supply lines.
+You can't compromise, when you do, when you purchase counterfeit items?
+That's when you give them the opportunity to advance.

+So I'm feeling better, I'm not accepting any more foolishness.

 # Plans

 Well, I want to do some work, I need an agent or some type of manager.
 I am not good at PR or SEO still.
 I don't really think anyone is, as it's such a trying time in general for such things.
 I'm just trying to figure things out now and just chill and move on.
 I don't really have any plans and I don't plan to.